These-Walls-CAN-Talk/these-walls-can-talk/README.md

 ![Image of PSC](http://archive.lapointelibertaire.org/files/images/CartePteSt-CharlesSmall.preview.jpg)

-### Markdown
+### Mission Statement

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Our Mission is to highlight stories and expeirences from Point St. Charles residents.
+We want to make the voices of the community heard by giving them a platform to interact with the public and start a discourse for important issues.

 ```markdown
 Syntax highlighted code block